The 7 Best Flight Computers for Pilots in 2024

 Basically, there exist two main versions of a flight computer.
 You can either buy the standard analog often circular slide rule that’s practically being used for as long as aviation exists, or you can opt for the more modern electronic version.

-Most flight schools will include the analog one, as you are expected to know how to use it.
+Most flight schools will include the analog one, as you are expected to know how to use it (even in 2023!).
 Of course, you are free to use the electronic version as well, which allows for easier and faster calculations.

 While you can get an analog flight computer for as little as $13, electronic flight computers could set you back a little more.

 Important to note is that electronic flight computers can be used on FAA exams but pilots are still expected to know how to use the analog version.

 Although most flight computers offer very similar functions, not all have the same capabilities.
 In general, electronic flight computers offer a little more flexibility and the ability to perform more extensive and complicated calculations.

 Luckily, all flight computers come with some sort of quick start guide and manual to explain every function and calculation.

 Best Analog Flight Computers in 2023

 Now, let’s dive into some of the best flight computers for (student) pilots.